 Dr Gagan Khannah

 Dr Khannah is an Ophthalmologist with special interests in cataract and refractive surgery.
-He practises at the Canberra Eye Hospital, Canberra Eye Laser and also in Sydney.
+He practises at Canberra Eye Surgeons, Canberra Eye Laser, Canberra MIcrosurgery and also in Sydney.

 He graduated from the University of Sydney in 1988 and became a Fellow of the Royal Australian and New Zealand College of Ophthalmologists (FRANZCO) in 1998.
 He is a member of the Australian, American and European Societies of Cataract and Refractive Surgery.